-If your business focuses on industrial hemp-derived products or processes, whether it is hemp energy bars or CBD tinctures or lotions, your R&D costs could be offset by a dollar-for-dollar tax credit.
-In addition to the federal credit, many states offer tax breaks.
+If your business focuses on industrial hemp-derived products or processes, whether it is hemp energy bars, hempcrete, CBD tinctures, or lotions, your R&D costs could be offset by a dollar-for-dollar tax credit.
+In addition to the federal credit, many states offer tax breaks for qualified small businesses.
 Pre-revenue companies and start-ups with less than five years of revenue can use the federal R&D tax credits to offset future payroll taxes.

-The following industries have claimed significant R&D tax credits and received millions in capital to reinvest in their workforce, infrastructure, and continued innovation:
+The following industries have claimed significant research and development tax credits and received millions in capital to reinvest in their workforce, infrastructure, and continued innovation:

 Cannabinoid Product Development

 Cannabis / CBD Testing Labs

 Hemp Farmers / Growers

 Do you have these job titles on your payroll, or do you hire third-party contractors to do these jobs?